ncls-p/notes/DAT.md

   - Styling: Tailwind CSS, Headless UI (or Radix UI) for accessible components.
   - Markdown Editor: CodeMirror 6 for advanced features, extensibility, and performance.
   - Markdown Renderer: `react-markdown` with `remark-gfm`, `rehype-sanitize` (configured for allowed tags/attributes), and custom plugins for diagrams (Mermaid.js, PlantUML client-side rendering or server-side generation) and syntax highlighting (`rehype-highlight`).
   - HTTP Client: `Workspace` API (native) or a lightweight wrapper like `ky`.
+API calls will be to relative paths like `/api/...`.
   - State Management: Zustand or Jotai for global state; React Context for localized state.
   - Voice Recording: Native browser `MediaRecorder` API.
-  - Real-time Collaboration: Yjs for CRDTs, with a WebSocket provider (e.g., `y-websocket` client) connecting to `backend-api`.
+  - Real-time Collaboration: Yjs for CRDTs, with a WebSocket provider (e.g., `y-websocket` client) connecting to the WebSocket endpoint on the `nextjs-app` itself (e.g., `/ws` or handled by a custom server integrated with Next.js).
   - Offline Mode: Service Workers for caching assets and API responses.
 IndexedDB (via a library like `Dexie.js`) for storing note data, Yjs state, and pending operations.
 - **Key Modules/Pages:**
   - Authentication (Login, Register, Password Reset)